• Facebook

 1. Get Daily Exercise

 A great way to set yourself up for sleep time is to get enough exercise during the daytime.
-When your body is exhausted and tired, you’ll have a much easier time getting more restful and deeper sleep.

 If you work at a 9-5 desk job where you aren’t very active and you sit all day, that means making extra effort that you slot in enough time to exercise during the day.